 Smart Building Automation

 Smart building automation integrates sensors, controls, and data analytics to optimize HVAC operations.
-These systems continuously monitor temperature, occupancy, and environmental conditions, adjusting HVAC settings in real time.
-Smart HVAC control systems ensure energy is used efficiently while maintaining occupant comfort.
+These systems continuously monitor temperature, occupancy, and environmental conditions and adjust HVAC settings in real-time.
+Smart HVAC control systems ensure energy efficiency while maintaining occupant comfort.

 Applications of Energy-Efficient HVAC Systems